 Emotional intelligence, an outcome of life’s accumulated experiences in most cases, is an excellent tool that one can use to counter the many ill effects of aging.
 This allows for social interactions as well as internal processing to improve by leaps and bounds.

-The popular associations with ageing aren’t all that flattering.
-People think of declining health and lack of pleasure in activities that were once joyful and life-giving (like sports, eating, dancing etc.), combined with failing eyesight (which could mean reading lesser) and degrading joint health (leading to finding trouble doing even simple actions like climbing the stairs, taking longer walks etc.)
+The popular associations with aging aren’t all that flattering.
+People think of declining health and lack of pleasure in activities that were once joyful and life-giving (like sports, eating, dancing, etc.), combined with failing eyesight (which could mean reading lesser) and degrading joint health (leading to finding trouble doing even simple actions like climbing the stairs, taking long walks, etc.)

-It can’t also be denied that this picture of ageing is also not all that far from the truth.
-However, what it misses is the quality of acceptance that ageing brings with it.
+It can’t also be denied that this picture of aging is also not all that far from the truth.
+However, what it misses is the quality of acceptance that aging brings with it.
 Especially if people choose to be mindful and conscious about the changes that their bodies and minds are undergoing.

 In a study featured in the Journal of Personality and Social Psychology, researchers explored the important relationship between age and acceptance.
 The study was conducted across 340 subjects, ranging from ages 21 to 73.
 It was to find out what factors worked as a cushion to negotiate greater physical and mental challenges, along with negative emotions that resulted from them.